mouseless/mouseless.org/contents/tedious-work.md

 ### We remain business-domain agnostic

-We focus on our customers' non-core business needs, developing custom software solutions for both SMEs and large enterprises.
+We focus on our clients' non-core business needs, developing custom software solutions for both SMEs and large enterprises.

 ::